ion-elgreco/polars-distance/README.md

-Hellooo :)

-This plugin is a work-in progress, main goal is to provide distance metrics on list, arrays and string datatypes.
+This plugin provides distance metrics on list, arrays and string datatypes in polars.

 The docs can be found here: https://ion-elgreco.github.io/polars-distance/